-The shouldComponentUpdate of the WidgetWithExpensiveRender compares not only his own properties but also the dependency property and checks for changes.
-This way we will only render WidgetWithExpensiveRender and its children when something changes.
+The shouldComponentUpdate of the WidgetWithExpensiveRender compares not only its own properties but also the dependency property and checks for changes.
+This way we will render WidgetWithExpensiveRender and its children only when something changes.

-Sorting these dependencies by hand could be boring and error-prone, fortunately we developed and introduced an automatic mechanism in the OutSystems Platform compiler which collects and registers all the required dependencies without any developer intervention.
-We don’t do this for every component because injecting dependencies for every component can introduce runtime scalability problems.
+Sorting these dependencies by hand would be tedious and error-prone.
+Fortunately, we developed an automatic mechanism in the OutSystems Platform compiler which collects and registers all the required dependencies.
+However , we don’t do this for every component because injecting dependencies can introduce runtime scalability issues.

-React is a performant framework that we really love but, in order to take your apps performance to a native like level, you have to know how to take advantage of all its capabilities and go deep in React’s inner workings.
-With OutSystems Platform 10 we abstracted all these techniques to deliver faster and optimized mobile apps.
+React is a performant framework that we really love but, in order to take your apps performance to a native-like level, you have to know how to take advantage of all its capabilities and go deep in React’s inner workings.
+With OutSystems Platform 10 we abstracted the use of keys, selective component update, fast comparison, metrics and virtual reactivity to deliver faster and optimized mobile apps.

 Editor’s Note: João Neves is a React expert who lives and breathes performance.
-His been relentlessly cutting milliseconds from mobile apps built with OutSystems.
+He’s been relentlessly cutting milliseconds from mobile apps built with OutSystems.